rubenwardy/NodeBoxEditor/README.md

 In this mode / tool, you can create multiple nodes and manage them.
 Icon: A yellow cube.

-* Click + on the sidebar to add a node.
+* Click + on the sidebar to add a node. (or press insert)
-* Click an item in the listbox to select a node.
+* Click an item in the listbox to select a node. (or press up/down)
-* Click - on the sidebar to remove the selected node.
+* Click - on the sidebar to remove the selected node. (or press delete)